Prosp3r/pexservice/README.md

 ## Prerequisites
 + An Ubuntu linux server or VPS.
-+ Terminal access to the Ubuntu server
++ Command line prompt access to the Ubuntu server

 A VPS could be gotten from any of the following.